danyanya/ss16-task1/README.md

 ## Authors ##

-Made by Sliusar Daniil and Grigoriev Micheil for superprac 2016 course and tested on Lomonosov supercomputer.
+Made by Sliusar Daniil and Grigoryev Mikhail for superprac 2016 course and tested on Lomonosov supercomputer.

 Moscow 2016